by Dr. Susan Kressly

 What does it take to succeed?
 Understanding who your patients are, using clinical decision support (CDS) tools to give the right vaccines to the right patients, and managing inventory to ensure you always have the vaccines to administer.

 Population health is not just a buzzword.
 It applies to all of us who care for families.
 Giving good care to your patients starts with identifying and understanding who they are.
-For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them over the summer and recall those missing school-mandated vaccines prior to the first day of school?
-Can you identify and close care gaps for 16-year-olds who need their second MCV4?
+For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them and recall those missing school-mandated vaccines?
+Can you identify and close care gaps for 16-year-olds who need their second MCV4 or those adolescents that never completed their HPV series?

 So what happens when your children are all vaccinated and up to date?
 Your patients, your families, and your communities are all healthier.
-You become a high performer in your payer’s eyes, which may translate into additional pay-for-performance payments and/or leverage in re-negotiating your contract or an alternate value-based arrangement.
+Partnering with families, you can be the difference between a preventable outbreak in your community or a community that is safe and protected.

-Does your practice have the desire, the tools, and the passion to be a high-achiever when it comes to immunization rates?
+Does your practice have the desire, the tools, and the passion to lead your community when it comes to immunization rates?
+Your families and the ‘herd’ depend on it.

 Office Practicum is a leading provider of pediatric-specific solutions.
 Our EHR, PM system, and billing services help pediatric practices improve clinical and financial outcomes.
 Contact us today to learn more.